nushell-prophet/numd/README.md

   --prepend-intermid <String> - prepend text (code) into the intermediate script, useful for customizing Nushell output settings
   --diff - use diff for printing changes
-  --width <Int> - set the `table --width` option value -h, --help - Display the help message for this command
+  --width <Int> - set the `table --width` option value

 Parameters:
   file <path>: path to a `.md` file containing Nushell code to be executed